The purpose of this test is to check the glow plug voltage and current to ensure correct operation.

-This shows the glow plug current.
-The three sections of the waveform are:
+Channel A shows the glow plug current.

 Various types of modern glow plugs are used in diesel engines.
 Figure 2 shows some examples.
-The main properties of these are that they heat up very quickly, so they are sometimes referred to as 'rapid glow' or 'quick glow' systems.
+The main properties of these are that they heat up very quickly, so they are sometimes referred to as rapid glow or quick glow systems.

-Important note: Do not test this type of glowplug by supplying a constant battery voltage to the glow plug using a test lead - the glow plug will overheat and burn out.
+Important note: Do not test this type of glowplug by supplying a constant battery voltage to the glow plug using a test lead the glow plug will overheat and burn out.

-Often glow plugs that use 'pre-heat' (continued operation after the engine has started) are of the ceramic type.
+Often glow plugs that use pre-heat, continued operation after the engine has started, are of the ceramic type.
 Pre-heat reduces combustion noise and enables smooth idling on a cold engine.

-The waveform shows that the supply is removed from the glow plugs during engine cranking - this is to ensure maximum power delivery to the starter motor.
+The waveform shows that the supply is removed from the glow plugs during engine cranking this is to ensure maximum power delivery to the starter motor.
 Once the engine has started the modulation of the glow plug continues.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.